manavkush/microservices-go/README.md

+There are different branches for each step.
+The branches are incremental i.e. **step 2** will be having all the code of **step 1** plus code for this step.

 **The movieapp contains 3 services that enable the users to rate any movie(actors, etc coming soon)**

 To run the hashicorp/consul, do the following